 Presentation of the consolidated statements of financial position differentiates between current and non-current assets and liabilities.
-The consolidated statements of comprehensive loss are presented using the function classification for expenses.
+The consolidated statements of comprehensive income (loss) are presented using the function classification for expenses.

-(c) Functional and presentation currency:
+(d) Functional and presentation currency:

 The consolidated financial statements are presented in Canadian dollar, which is the Company's functional currency.